apache/cordova-docs/www/docs/en/dev/guide/overview/project-structure.md

 ### `www/`

-Contains the project's web artifacts, such as .html, .css and .js files.
-As a cordova application developer, most of your code and assets will go here.
-They will be copied on a `cordova prepare` to each platform's www directory.
-The www source directory is reproduced within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
-Because the CLI constantly copies over files from the source www folder, you should only edit these files and not the ones located under the platforms subdirectories.
-If you use version control software, you should add this source www folder, along with the merges folder, to your version control system.
+Contains the project's web artifacts, such as HTML, CSS, JavaScript, and other resource asset files.

+As a Cordova application developer, most of your code and assets will go here.
+They will be copied on a `cordova prepare` to each platform's `www` directory.
+The `www` source directory is reproduced within each platform's subdirectory, appearing for example in `platforms/ios/www` or `platforms/android/assets/www`.
+Because the CLI constantly copies over files from the source `www` folder, you should only edit these files and not the ones located under the platforms subdirectories.

+If you use a JavaScript build tool, you should set it to output your production distribution files to the `www` folder.
+If you are developing code in the `www` folder directly, you should add this folder to your version control system.

 ### `node_modules/`